Comparing working conditions in Europe over a 5-year period

 Team: I was part in this Europe-wide, longitudinal research project commissioned by the Swiss State Secretariat of Economic Affairs about working conditions in Europe.
 I was responsible for all the data preparation/”cleanup” and much of the data analysis, comparing data over a 5-year period

-I co-authored two reports and one book chapter.
+I co-authored two governmental reports and one academic book chapter.

 We organized a conference for researchers, politicians, and leaders of labor unions where we presented the findings incl. a panel discussion with experts.

 The findings were used as a basis to assess and update legislation in Switzerland on (flexible) working time regulations.